metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - Srnicek is a very short book that says very little about the making of platforms.
 As if it just occurs, in a just-so implementation of a business model.
 McAfee does that even more.
 - TODO:
     - DONE: add definitions of platforms and their shortcomings
-    - explain platformizing, configuration ....
+    - DONE: explain platformizing, configuration ....
     - add new refs for srnicek and mcafee; and perhaps 'configurative'
     - take out post-performativity
 - started writing these revisions in as sections in revisions_sep17.md.